 The Regal Cinema, Uxbridge opened on 26th December 1931 screening the film “Reaching For the Moon” starring Douglas Fairbanks, Sr. and Bebe Daniels.

 Seating was provided on a stadium style with the balcony being a raised area at the rear, rather than overhanging the rear stalls.
 The architect E. Norman Bailey designed a splendid example of 1930’s Art Deco style.
-The facade has touches of Egyptian motifs in the decorative ceramic tiles that cover the building.
+The façade has touches of Egyptian motifs in the decorative ceramic tiles that cover the building.
 Inside the auditorium the decoration is made up of deep wavy plaster troughs which hold the concealed lighting in the ceiling and a unique proscenium opening shaped like a Chinese half-moon.
-Intricate decorative panels in a Chinese streamline-deco style cover the organ grilles each side of the proscenium.
+Intricate decorative panels in a Chinese Streamline-Deco style cover the organ grilles each side of the proscenium.

-The Regal Cinema was fitted out with a Compton 2Manuals/6Ranks theatre organ, a cafe and a ballroom.
+The Regal Cinema was fitted out with a Compton 2Manuals/6Ranks theatre organ, a café and a ballroom.

 It was taken over by Union Cinemas from December 1935, and they were taken over by Associated British Cinemas(ABC) in October 1937 and they continued to operate it through the rest of its cinematic life.